10 Ways to Stop Porch Pirates from Stealing Your Packages

 Now that you know how to stop porch pirates, here’s what to do if you see them in action: If you happen to witness a theft on your property or that of a neighbor, you have an obligation to contact the authorities, explains Clark.
-“Getting the perpetrator’s attention to get them to stop the act is also ideal, however, this will usually lead to the culprit being spooked and getting away, so take note of the thief’s identity, or at least their clothing, and relay that information to local police.”
+“Getting the perpetrator’s attention to get them to stop the act is also ideal, however this will usually lead to the culprit being spooked and getting away, so take note of the thief’s identity, or at least their clothing, and relay that information to local police.”
 If you’re quick with your smartphone, try snapping a photo of the thief in action.

-- Collen Clark, attorney and founder of Schmidt & Clark, a nationally recognized law firm based in Washington, DC.
+- Collen Clark is an attorney and founder of Schmidt & Clark, a nationally recognized law firm based in Washington, DC.

 - Rob Gabriele is a home security expert with more than 5,000 hours of industry research and nearly 1,500 guides and reviews on home security.

 - Robert D. Sollars is the owner of Sollars Violence Prevention.
 He has worked in security for nearly 40 years and provides workshops and seminars on workplace violence prevention, school violence prevention and security officer training.

 - Whitney Joy Smith is the president of Smith Investigation Agency, a private investigative agency that operates in British Columbia, Alberta, Saskatchewan, Manitoba, Ontario and Nova Scotia.

 - Sergio Flores is the chief product officer at Canary, a company that sells indoor and outdoor security cameras for the home.